decred/dcrpayments/README.md

-The best way to begin is to see the [Getting Started](https://docs.decred.org/getting-started/beginner-guide/) guide and follow the "Command-Line Path" and "Testnet guide" instructions so you have dcrd/dcrwallet running on locally on testnet.
+The best way to begin is to see the [Getting Started](https://docs.decred.org/getting-started/beginner-guide/) guide and follow the "Command-Line Path" and "Testnet guide" instructions so you have dcrd/dcrwallet running locally on testnet.
 From there, create an account to test receiving payments:

 ```bash no-highlight